Corfu Yacht Charters

 To experience all of the history of the island, and discover all of the hidden gems Corfu has to offer, reserve your private yacht charter in the Ionian Islands today.

 Corfu Yacht Charters – Things to Do & See

 The Old Town of Corfu: Dating back to the 8th century BC, the Old Town of Corfu, just off the Albanian and Grecian coasts, is home to many interesting sights and churches.
 With the Esplanade – a large open parade ground and park, bordered by what was once an old royal palace – the island’s Venetian-built Old Fortress, and its elegant, 19th-century Palace of St. Michael and St. George, the Old Town of Corfu is as picturesque as it is historical.

 Nymphs: Known for its beautiful, flowing pools, the large village of Nymphs is named after the widely-accepted legend that nymphs used to bathe in the village’s waterfalls.
 Walk through its winding, whimsical streets and take in the area’s natural beauty as you taste free samples of its local, delicious kumquat liquors and sweets.
 As you wander, rumor has it you might actually see a nymph relaxing in the village’s flowing waters.

-Beaches: With views as stunning as Corfu, it only makes sense that they be accompanied by equally memorable sands.
-From the north’s rugged, pebbled beaches, to its sandy, tourist filled Kavos and Rodha; Corfu’s beaches are as diverse as they are beautiful.
+Beaches: With views as stunning as Corfu, it only makes sense that they are accompanied by equally memorable sands.
+From the north’s rugged, pebbled beaches, to its sandy, tourist-filled Kavos and Rodha; Corfu’s beaches are as diverse as they are beautiful.
 For the most exclusivity in your Ionian beach experience, sail your yacht to the northern end of the island — roads are limited, so its hidden beaches are only accessible by boat.